mozesoron/grunt-petri-experiments/README.md

 2- file-creator : will create 2 files: dist/petri-experiments.json & app/petri-experiments.js.

-in the first file (dist/petri-experiments.json) we will have one single JSON file that will merge both Petri Experiment JSON files (that were created in the merge-json taks), and in the secound file (app/petri-experiments.js) we have generated an object for you to mock during your develop process:
+in the first file (dist/petri-experiments.json) we will have one single JSON file that will merge both Petri Experiment JSON files (that were created in the merge-json task), and in the secound file (app/petri-experiments.js) we have generated an object for you to mock during your develop process:
 ```js
 "var W = W || {};
 var PetriExperiments = W.PetriExperiments || function () {